Gillespie, Kidd & Coia: University architecture

 From the late 1960s, Gillespie, Kidd & Coia executed three major university projects in England, as well as Bonar Hall at the University of Dundee (1976).
 The first was The Lawns, a group of student residences in Cottingham, Yorkshire for the University of Hull.
-It was awarded a RIBA Bronze Regional Award in 1968 and was Listed Grade II 1993.
+It was awarded a RIBA Bronze Regional Award in 1968 and was listed Grade II 1993.
 From 1971 to 1979 they worked on two extensions to Wadham College, Oxford.
 These included one large block containing new undergraduate accommodation and a college library, and a smaller addition behind the King's Arms pub.
 This includes a small music shop for Blackwell's, described as "a refreshing, shocking contribution to the gloomy Oxford backstreet in which it stands" by the Architects' Journal.

 Robinson College, Cambridge was their most important building of this phase, and the last major building they designed.
 Winning a competition in 1974 for the entirely new college, their building is clad almost exclusively in brick, and incorporates existing gardens dating from the 1890s and 1900s.
+It was listed at Grade II* in 2022.